iamfarhathmanas/django-ecommerce/DEPLOYMENT.md

 - Check build logs in Render dashboard
 - Ensure all dependencies are in `requirements.txt`
 - Verify Python version in `runtime.txt`
+- Make sure `build.sh` has execute permissions (the build command handles this)
+- Check that `DATABASE_URL` is set correctly

 ### Static Files Not Loading:
 - Ensure `collectstatic` runs in build command